hluk/CopyQ/docs/command-line.rst

 Among other things that are possible with CopyQ are:

-* open video player if text copied in clipboard is URL with multimedia,
+* open video player if text copied in clipboard is URL with multimedia
-* store text copied from a code editor in "code" tab,
+* store text copied from a code editor in "code" tab
-* store URLs in different tab,
+* store URLs in different tab
-* save screenshots (print-screen),
+* save screenshots (print-screen)
-* load all files from directory to items (create image gallery),
+* load all files from directory to items (create image gallery)
-* replace a text in all matching items,
+* replace a text in all matching items
-* run item as a Python script.
+* run item as a Python script